 Southeast Asia Market Review

-While the diversity in Southeast Asia makes it difficult to draw broad conclusions and forecasts, there are a small number of common factors impacting all economies in the region to various extents.
+While the diversity in Southeast Asia usually makes it difficult to draw broad conclusions and forecasts, there is one particular factor impacting all economies in the region, and globally – COVID-19.

 With the US-China trade war having taken its toll on Southeast Asia, growth in the region had slowed between 2018 and 2019, recorded at 4.5% for the year.
 The latest Global Economic Outlook from Oxford Economics projects the region’s GDP to contract by 4.2% in 2020.
 Furthermore, the road to recovery is uncertain at present, with global activity sluggish, a resurgence of the virus in some countries and tensions between the US and China rising once again, following the Phase 1 Agreement in early 2020.

 Given the abovementioned diversity in-region and the varying mechanisms adopted to control the virus, the economic recovery periods will vary.
 Countries that have found a balance between kickstarting the economy while suppressing the virus, such as Thailand and Vietnam, are expected to recover in a more timely fashion, while others who were hastier in their easing of restrictions and were hit with a resurgence of COVID-19, such as Indonesia and the Philippines, will endure a more prolonged recovery.